StableAgOH/lscontests/README.md

 ### CLI

-You can use cli to get a list of contests information easily.
+You can use cli to get a list of information about upcoming contests easily.

 ```text
 lsct [options]